mounesi/fun/README.md

 ## style transfer
 ![Why?!](/images/chera.png)

-I have made this AI art as a combination of the master artpaint "The_Great_Wave_off_Kanagawa" and Persian Nastaliq handwriting.
+I have made this AI art as a combination of the master artpaint "The_Great_Wave_off_Kanagawa" and my Persian Nastaliq handwriting.
+The word is pronounce as "CHERA" which literally means (why?).

 ## colorizing bw movies: